OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:24

-But to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+But to those who are called, both Jews and Greeks, Christ is the power and wisdom of God.

 ## 1 Corinthians 1:25